tiagoPrudencio/ClusterMap/README.md

 You can follow the guidelines from tutorialPlugin.pdf for plugin installation (step by step)

+## Documentation

+You will find documentation about ClusterMap project from documentation.pdf.
+All documentation is in Portuguese.

 ## Developers

 * **Tiago P. Silvano** - *Cartographic Engineer* - tiagoprudencio16@gmail.com